Primetalk/SynapseGrid/docs/README.EN.md

 SignalProcessor performs a functional transformation of the original list of signals to it's subsequent state.
 Each signal in order is put into the input of each component which is connected to the corresponding contact.
 The component transforms the received data (signals) according to it's logic and produces zero, one or more output data items.
-The results of components' transformation are associated with the component's output contact.
+The results of component's transformation are associated with the component's output contact.
 The data items are converted into signals which are added to the system's state for the next time moment.
 Signal Processor exits, when all signals of the current time moment have been processed.